 Strenuous.
 Multiple loops.

 If the parking lot is full then seek a hiking experience at another nearby Conservancy preserve.
+Parking is prohibited anywhere but the parking lot.
 Parking violations will be prosecuted to the fullest in collaboration between State Police, Martic Township, and the Lancaster Conservancy.

 Be prepared with appropriate footwear and attire.
 Bring water, snacks, and a first aid kit.
 Do not leave any belongings behind!
 Tucquan Glen and Pyfer Nature Preserves are easily overwhelmed by crowds.
 Do not stray from blazed trails!
 Be on your best ‘Leave No Trace’ behavior.
 Maintenance and rescue efforts easily exhaust limited resources.
 These are nature preserves, please treat them as such and remind others to do the same.